conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 # Reconfigurable Pin Tooling

-Reconfigurable pin tooling is an ideal where you have a discrete bed of pins that make up the mold surfaces.
+Reconfigurable pin tooling is an idea where you have a discrete bed of pins that make up the mold surfaces.
 Each pin can be actuated to replicate any "moldable" part design.
 The following figure from [1] shows the basic idea using 2 surfaces.
 A complete mold would need 6 surfaces.